soumya997/soumya997.github.io/aboutme.md

 > **Work Experiences**

-- Im currently working as a Senior Computer Vision Engineer at Deep Vidya AI(Opencv Universiyt).
+- Im currently working as a Senior Computer Vision Engineer at Deep Vidya AI(OpenCV University).
 - Former *Research Associate at IIIT Delhi* on the Autonomous Vehicle project *ALIVE(Autonomous Last mIle VEhicle)* under _Dr.
 Saket Anand and Dr. Sanjit K. Kaul_.
 Checkout our work at [Autonomous Last mIle VEhicle (ALIVE)](https://sites.google.com/iiitd.ac.in/iiitd-alive/home).
 Within the project, I contribute to the perception team, assuming key responsibilities in the development of **ADAS features**, **testing**, **HD map building**.
 For more about my work please check my resume below.